 Bert has worked here for 10 years and has taken on many different leadership roles over that time.
-She currently serves on our Policy and Procedure Committee and has been recently added to the UT Institutional Biosafety Committee.
+She currently serves on our Policy and Procedure Committee.
 Bert is especially proud of the work she did to help us achieve national, voluntary accreditation as well as the extensive effort she contributed to the development of our Community Health Assessment.
 Bert’s work does not end there, however.
 She has taught an introductory course on Epidemiology and Biostatistics for the past three years at King University and is an instructor at the University of Tennessee for the student outbreak rapid response training, or SORRT.
 She is also the primary instructor for mental health preparedness training for our co-workers.
 We are very fortunate to have a dedicated employee like Bert on our team.

 For more information about our Epidemiology division, click here.